Iemane291/pythonOS/README.md

 pythonOS features:
 - Lua script support using [lupa](https://pypi.org/project/lupa)
 - Easy to use, fast and colorful interface using [colorama](https://pypi.org/project/colorama), [inquirer](https://pypi.org/project/inquirer) and [rich](https://pypi.org/project/rich)
-- Changeable options that change your experience.
+- Changeable options that change your experience to your likings.
+- A [Discord](https://discord.gg/m2x7MUTe3B) server incase you want to suggest something, or you encountered an unfixable issue.
 - Much, much more (is yet to come).

 Currently, we are on version 0.0.4 Alpha